strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to4.0.6.md

 ];
 ```

-2. Configure the session middleware by adding the key settings to the `server.js` configuration file (see [koa-session](https://github.com/koajs/session/blob/master/Readme.md) for more information).
+2. Configure the session middleware by adding the key settings to the `server.js` configuration file (see [session middleware](/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md#session) for more information).
 The secrets are typically stored in `.env` during development.
 In most use cases the keys will be different for each environment.
 For example, a different set of keys should be used for the production and the development environments.
 Storing default keys in the configuration file is not recommended.

 ```jsx
 // path: ./config/server.js